sdyz0515/2D-Game/README.md

-# CIS330

-Project Title: Bang!
+#Bang!
 Team Members: Yajun Shi, Xun Liu
 Description: 2D shoot ‘em up game, using Angel 2D framework.

-- To Run the Game
+##To Run the Game
-Download Bang!.app in current directory to run (Mac OS only)
+Download Bang.app in current directory to run (Mac OS only)

-- Folders
-project/Angel
-Provided by Angel2D, where the core prototyping framework gets built.

-project/Tools
-Provided by Angel2D, a collection of scripts and tools that are used as part of the build process or may be useful to developers.

-project/ClientGame
-Contains all the codes we wrote.

-- Documents
-project/Documentation.txt
+##Documents
+-project/Documentation.txt
 Descriptions of classes and resources.

-project/GameInfo.txt
+-project/GameInfo.txt
 Instructions of how to play the game.